When Should You Turn Off Sprinkler System?

 • Did you have the system put in yourself, and it’s your first fall/winter season with it?

-Either way, you’re probably wondering when it’s the right time to turn off the sprinkler system for the year.
+Shutting down the lawn irrigation system at the right moment is essential for preventing damage and maintaining a healthy landscape.
 Turning the handle on the system shut-off valve to your sprinkler system at the right time is essential.

 Too early: Turning the system off while the grass and plants are still growing could result in a dead landscape.